top of page

 Captrust Scholarship Essay

 The following is a scholarship essay I submitted to CapTrust.
-It's more of a memoir than an academic paper.
-Hopefully this is a good example scholarship essay for you.
-It helped me solidify my personal identity and I wanted to share.
+It's more of a memoir than an academic paper—a good example of a memoir style scholarship essay.
+Hopefully, it helps students understand how to craft their own essays.
+It helped me solidify my personal identity, and I wanted to share.
 I will start with one word: Communicator.
 I sincerely believe that communication is the antibiotic of human society.
-You could solve virtually every Shakespeare play's plot by improving a few, maybe even only one character's communication capabil
+You could solve virtually every Shakespeare play's plot by improvi

 What Are The Benefits of Gold In An Investment Portfolio?

 The following is a scholarship essay I submitted to American Bullion.
-Hopefully this is a good example scholarship essay for you, or you find the topic interesting.
+Hopefully this is a good example for you, or you find the topic interesting.
 Either way, I enjoyed writing it more than I expected and wanted to share.
 In the 1911 edition of Miami Metropolis, Thomas Edison is quoted: “Gold has even now but a few years to live.
 The day is near when bars of it will be as common and as cheap as bars of iron or blocks of steel.”
-In 1915, only a few years afte
+In 1915, only a few years after Edison’s claim,

 "The Instructions" art by Axetic

 Emura is not lost in a shifting, recursive, anomalous mansion.
 She has instructions.
 (Art by Axetic.
 Seriously, this guy is becoming my Kevin McLeod of art.)
 Every year for Halloween, my family gets together and shares spooky stories.
 Since I'm an author, I make a whole thing out of it and write a short story.
 I did my first one last year, and when this year came around, I decided to make a continuation for the same tale.
 You can read both parts so far here.
-The keyhole effec
+You can read both

 The Anatomy of Genres Review